testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/overview.md

 &emsp;&emsp;&emsp;&emsp;1.
 For Cross-Browser Testing, select the machines and environments you would like to execute your test cases on.
 [Learn more](https://testsigma.com/docs/test-management/test-plans/cross-browser-testing/)

 &emsp;&emsp;&emsp;&emsp;2.
 For ‘Distributed Testing’ too, select the various machines and environments for execution, but you can distribute your test cases to the different environments for execution separately.
 [Learn more](https://testsigma.com/docs/test-management/test-plans/distributed-testing//)

 &emsp;&emsp;**b.
+Testing Lab Type:**   This is a drop-down where you can select the lab that will contain the browsers and devices where you want to execute your test cases.

+&emsp;&emsp;&emsp;1.
+Testsigma Lab: This option allows you to run tests in Testsigma′s own cloud infrastructure.
+Read more about supported test labs [here](https://testsigma.com/docs/test-management/test-plans/supported-test-lab-types/).

+&emsp;&emsp;&emsp;2.
+Local Devices: If you want to run your tests on your local device, select the checkbox “Run only if the configured browser version is available in the Agent machine”.
+If you enable this checkbox test plans won’t start if the conjured version is different from what you have in your local machine.

+If you want to run on other supported cloud labs, you can select those too.

+&emsp;&emsp;**c.
 Select Test Machines:** Here you select the test machine on which your test cases would be executed.

 &emsp;&emsp;The Test Machines are selected via the below configurations: